33-Year-Old Tight End – Free Agent

 Daniels followed Gary Kubiak from Houston to Baltimore last season and had a bounce-back year after being limited to five games in 2013 because of a broken leg.
 Now he's followed Kubiak again, to Denv...

 Owen Daniels Contract Information:

-Signed by the Ravens in April of 2014.
+Released by the Broncos in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Owen Daniels – simply subscribe now.